CodeSleeve/asset-pipeline/README.md

 Hopefully, you're satified with the pipeline.
 [You will be.](http://www.youtube.com/watch?v=I54wGOSg_BQ).
 But if you do see an problem then please file an issue.

-Also, I do accept pull-requests for bug fixes and please place in issues
+Also, before you do a pull request for a new feature please place in a proposal request.
+For bug fixes, please place in issues to track those.

 We use Travis CI for testing which you can see at: https://travis-ci.org/CodeSleeve/asset-pipeline